 By: Carmen Willings

 Learning skills in the area of food preparation will help the students to become the most contributing members of their homes.
 It is also a great way to learn responsibility!
-Sorting, matching, reading labels, measuring, and many other skills can be naturally embedded into these experiences.
+Sorting, matching, reading labels, measuring, and many other skills can be naturally embedded in these experiences.
 Students should be taught from an early age to be involved in the food preparation process.
 Students can gather ingredients required for recipes.
-This will not only help the student learn to be more independent, but will also help them to gain a better understanding of where food comes from and how in ends on their plate.
+This will not only help the student learn to be more independent but will also help them to gain a better understanding of where food comes from and how it ends on their plate.

 Observing how food changes and what is used to cause the change is a great concept and will help them understand solids, liquids, and gases.
 Cooking activities reinforce skills such as beginning math concepts, organization, fine motor, following directions, and early reading while having fun preparing tasty snacks.